 New Deputy Warden of Security at Smith State Prison

-FORSYTH, Ga. – The Georgia Department of Corrections (GDC) Interim Commissioner Timothy C. Ward announced the promotion of Yolanda Byrd to Deputy Warden of Security at Smith State Prison, effective December 1, 2018.
-As Deputy Warden of Security, Byrd will be responsible for overseeing approximately 325 staff members and 1,545 close security male offenders at the facility.
+FORSYTH, Ga. – The Georgia Department of Corrections (GDC) Commissioner Timothy C. Ward announced the promotion of Eric Cox to Deputy Warden of Security at Smith State Prison (SP) effective February 1, 2021.
+As Deputy Warden, Cox will be responsible for supervising and managing approximately 80 security staff members and 1562 close-security male offenders at the facility.